Life on Main Street

 However, looking back there is something depressing about peeking in your favourite sport at the age of 12.
 My slow decline in the sport continued to the age of 22, when I spent a year as a B grade player for Ivanhoes.
 I was unable to complete that season due to a bad back.
 I did manage an A Grade game for Southern Suburbs and a Foley Shield Game for Cairns in the interim, but that is cold comfort when your childhood dream is to play for St. George.

 There was such a powerful sense of community in those days.
 Memories of driving with dad every Saturday in winter, and picking up young friends like Marcel McLeod, Robert Stone, Nicky Bromley and other local kids and taking them in to play rugby league.
 Those years were innocent, and they were fun.
-How sad indeed it is that to do this today you need insurance cover, a blue card and even a coaching licence.
-I was blessed to live in such care free times.
+How sad it is that to do this today you would need insurance cover, a blue card and even a coaching licence.
+I was blessed to live in such carefree times.

 All Good Things Must Come to an End

 Our lease expired in 1980 and life on main street Edmonton came to an end.
 Our family moved back to our home at 88 Mt Peter Road.
-The move coincided with my dad’s increasing obligations to local government and my own transition to high school.
+The move coincided with dad’s increasing obligations to local government and my own transition to high school.
 The closest high school was Gordonvale State High.
 The fun-filled days of freedom and discovery would become fewer in number.

 Memories of days spent out in the environment, swimming, exploring and adventuring with mates.
 I contrast that to the life so many young people live today.
 Spending their days within four walls staring into one electronic device or another.
 Of course we could not possibly let children out these days many people say, condemning our current generation to a life of obesity hooked on electric devices of all manner.